KBNLresearch/ipmlab/doc/userGuide.md

 When this option is activated, Ipmlab launches a server that listens on a user-defined host address (default: localhost) and port number (default: 65432) combination for incoming requests.
 This is particularly useful if the *PPN* identifiers or titles are entered from some external database application.
 In order to communicate with Ipmlab, this application needs to be able to send socket requests.
 This [Iromlab socket client demo](https://github.com/KBNLresearch/iromlab-socketclient) shows how to do this in Python.

-## All discs of a PPN must be in same batch
+## All carriers of a PPN must be in same batch

-All carriers that belong to one *PPN* must *always* be in the same batch.
-This is because the batches must be processed into ingest-ready Submission Information Packages (SIPs) further down the processing chain, and all carriers that are part of a *PPN* are grouped into one SIP.
+Carriers that belong to one particular *PPN* must *always* be in the same batch.
+This is because the batches are processed into ingest-ready Submission Information Packages (SIPs) further down the processing chain, and all carriers that are part of a *PPN* are grouped into one SIP.
 This doesn't work if a *PPN* is spread across multiple batches.

 ## Processing carriers that are not part of the KB collection